-My dog doesn’t need a wheat free or grain free diet.
+My dog doesn’t need a wheat free diet.
 Can I still feed Laughing Dog food?

 While our entire range of wheat free and grain free complete dog foods are hypo-allergenic and therefore suitable for dogs that have adverse reactions to these ingredients, it can also be fed as a nutritious and delicious diet for those dogs with no specific dietary complaints or requirements.
-Because our range of baked Laughing Dog food baked slowly, this helps to retain the natural goodness of our wholesome ingredients, as well as giving our completes, treats and mixer meals a delicious baked taste and aroma which dogs simply adore.
+Our range of baked Laughing Dog food is gently oven-baked to help tretain the natural goodness of our wholesome ingredients, as well as giving our completes, treats and mixer meals a delicious baked taste and aroma which dogs love.
 By oven baking our ingredients it also creates biscuits with a naturally crisp crunch - perfect for helping to slow down fast eaters (great for digestion) and to help keep teeth clean and breath fresh.

 All our recipes are created with the greatest of care - nothing unnecessary is added to the mixing bowl; just simple ingredients for delicious and wholesome nourishment.

 Where do your ingredients come from?
 Does Laughing Dog use free range ingredients?
 Are your ingredients ethically sourced?